 “One of the reasons our economy is expected to slow is the rise in interest rates.
 We are actually in the minority of countries raising interest rates in the last six to nine months,” he said.

 He noted that in the second quarter, household debt as a percentage of income slowed down.
+He added to this lower new-vehicle sales and durable goods sales.

 “New-vehicle sales are softening after three to four years of wonderful growth.
-As are durable goods—with cars, appliances, furniture, the big-ticket items that tend to be bought on credit.
+As are durable goods — with cars, appliances, furniture, the big-ticket items that tend to be bought on credit.
 It especially impacts on the so-called ‘black diamonds’.
 It is starting to play a role.”

 He added: “Growth in mortgage advances slowed down a little, but not significantly.”
-The reliability of these figures could be questioned—“but we’re told there is an administrative lag”.
+The reliability of these figures could be questioned — “but we’re told there is an administrative lag”.

 “The SARB, however, sees this little slowdown and says it’s not enough to stop raising interest rates further,” he said.